-Bill 184 was introduced on March 12, just prior to the adjournment of the Ontario Legislative Assembly due to health risks presented by the COVID-19 pandemic.
+Bill 184 was introduced in March 2020, just prior to the Ontario Legislative Assembly adjournment of due to health risks presented by the COVID-19 pandemic.

 The Provincial Housing Supply Action Plan Consultation, held in December 2018 and January 2019, informed the development of the legislation and has been referenced on numerous occasions by the government throughout the legislative process.
 LSHC’s submission for that consultation contained twenty-seven recommendations which represented common issues and pitfalls small landlords routinely face and was developed using the input we received from small landlords through an online poll.